pamelarussell/sgxtools/README.md

 ### BamMergeBlockOverlappers

-`BamMergeBlockOverlappers` generates a single merged feature from the union of all records in a bam file that overlap all of a given list of intervals.
+`BamMergeBlockOverlappers` generates merged blocks from the union of all records in a bam file that overlap all of a given list of intervals.
 In other words, it iterates through the bam file and keeps each record such that the record simultaneously overlaps all the given intervals.
-Then it takes the union of all kept records and writes the single merged record to a BED file.
+Then it takes the union of all kept records and writes the blocks of the union to a BED file.

 To run:
 ```